luickk/physikBasicNotizen/README.md

 # Basic Physik Notizen

 A collection of all my notes about diverse topics concerning physics.
-The notes are all in german!
+The notes are all in german(my mother tongue)!
 I obtained large parts of my knowledge from [this](https://www.youtube.com/playlist?list=PLmDf0YliVUvGGAE-3CbIEoJM3DJHAaRzj) great video series by Josef M. Gaßner.